campzimmer/campzimmer-node/README.md

 ## Usage

-The package needs to be configured with your account's secret key which is available in your [Campzimmer Dashboard][api-keys].
+The package needs to be configured with your account's secret key which is available in your [Campzimmer Dashboard](https://dashboard.campzimmer.com).
 Require it with the key's
 value:

 ```js